Rockets fired after day of mourning for slain Iranian leader

 Soleimani was the architect of Iran’s regional policy of mobilizing militias across Iraq, Syria and Lebanon, including in the war against the Islamic State group.
 He was also blamed for attacks on U.S. troops and American allies going back decades.

-In thinly-veiled threat, one of the Iran-backed militia, Kataeb Hezbollah, or Hezbollah Bridages, called on Iraqi security forces to stay at least 1,000 meters (0.6 miles) away from U.S. bases starting Sunday night.
+In a thinly veiled threat, one of the Iran-backed militia, Asaib Ahl al-Haq, or League of the Righteous, called on Iraqi security forces to stay at least 1,000 meters (0.6 miles) away from U.S. bases starting Sunday night.
+However, US troops are invariably based in Iraqi military posts alongside local forces.

-Another security official said three rockets fell outside an air base north of Baghdad were American contractors are normally present.
-The rockets landed outside the base in a farm area and there were no reports of damages, according to the official.

-Also on Saturday, a spokesman for the Iraqi armed forces said the movement of coalition forces, including US troops, in the air and on the ground will be restricted, conditioned on receiving approval from Prime Minister Adel Abdul-Mahdi, the commander in chief of the armed forces.
+Meanwhile, a spokesman for the Iraqi armed forces said Saturday the movement of coalition forces, including U.S. troops, in the air and on the ground will be restricted, conditioned on receiving approval from Prime Minister Adel Abdul-Mahdi, the commander in chief of the armed forces.

-It was not immediately clear what the new restrictions would mean, given that coalition troops were already subject to limitations and had to be coordinated with the Joint Operation Command of top Iraqi military commanders.
+It was not immediately clear what the new restrictions would mean, given that coalition troops were already subject to limitations and had to coordinate with the Joint Operation Command of top Iraqi military commanders.

 Iraq’s government, which is closely allied with Iran, condemned the airstrike that killed Soleimani, calling it an attack on its national sovereignty.
-Parliament is meeting for an emergency session Sunday, and the government has come under mounting pressure to expel the 5,200 American troops based in the country, who are there to help prevent a resurgence of the Islamic State group.
+Parliament is meeting for an emergency session Sunday, and the government has come under mounting pressure to expel the 5,200 American troops who are based in the country to help prevent a resurgence of the Islamic State group.

+Also Saturday, NATO temporarily suspended all training activities in Iraq due to safety concerns, Canadian Defense Minister Harjit Sajjan said.

+Amid the rising tension, the funeral procession for Soleimani and his aides lasted all of Saturday, moving from Baghdad to two of Shiite Islam’s holiest cities, Najaf and Karbala.

 The mourners, many of them in tears, chanted “No, No, America,” and “Death to America, death to Israel.”
 Mohammed Fadl, a mourner dressed in black, said the funeral is an expression of loyalty to the slain leaders.
 “It is a painful strike, but it will not shake us,” he said.

 Helicopters hovered over the procession, which was attended by Abdul-Mahdi and leaders of Iran-backed militias.
-The procession later made its way to the Shiite holy city of Karbala, where the mourners raised red flags associated with unjust bloodshed and revenge.
+As the procession later made its way to the holy city of Karbala, the mourners raised red flags associated with unjust bloodshed and revenge.

 The slain Iraqi militants will be buried in Najaf, while Soleimani’s remains will be taken to Iran.
 More funeral services will be held for Soleimani in Iran on Sunday and Monday, before his body is laid to rest in his hometown of Kerman.